Kritika176/Kritika176/README.md

 ## About
  <div style="margin-top:30px">

  ***I'm a full-stack web developer with a passion for coding💻.I've worked on cloning websites using HTML, CSS, and JavaScript.
-Express, Node.js, and MongoDB were all used in a few of the projects I worked on.***
+Express, Node.js, and MongoDB .***

  ***I really enjoy solving problems as well as making things pretty and easy to use.
 I can't stop learning new things; the more, the better.***
 <div>